-All content editors responsible for a portion of the university's main web presence must attend Basic Training to activate their Cascade accounts.
+All content editors responsible for a portion of the university's main web presence must attend a live Basic Training session to activate their Cascade accounts.

 - Introduction to the W&M web presence